-This year the festival is Friday, August 24 from 5:00 PM to 9:00 PM and Saturday, August 25 from 10:00 AM to 9:00 PM.
-Sing Me High Music Festival is jointly hosted by the Valley Brethren-Mennonite Heritage Center and the Walking Roots Band.
-The festival will be a family-friendly, alcohol-free event.
+This year the festival is Friday, August 23 from 4:30 PM to 9:00 PM and Saturday, August 24 from 10:00 AM to 9:00 PM.
+Sing Me High Music Festival is jointly hosted by the Brethren-Mennonite Heritage Center and the Walking Roots Band.
+The festival is a family-friendly, alcohol-free event.
 Please make yourselves at home!
 Bring a blanket, your favorite camp chairs, or a sofa on wheels.

 We invite you to join us at the Sing Me High Music Festival to listen, sing, laugh, eat, and play – all while you celebrate family, friends, and faith, whatever your tradition.

-CrossRoads is the main campus of The Valley Brethren-Mennonite Heritage Center and is situated on Garbers Church Road in Harrisonburg, with a hilltop site providing vistas spanning the Valley.
-The Valley Brethren-Mennonite Heritage Center seeks to share and celebrate the story of Jesus Christ as reflected in the lives of Brethren and Mennonites in the Shenandoah Valley.
-The 24-acre CrossRoads campus features panoramic views of the city of Harrisonburg.
-The CrossRoads campus is home to a reception center, 1829 pioneer log house, 1854 Civil War farmhouse, one-room school house, wash house, woodshop, blacksmith shop, and a 1795 shoemaker shop.
+The Brethren-Mennonite Heritage Center is situated on Garbers Church Road in Harrisonburg, with a hilltop site providing vistas spanning the Valley.
+The Brethren-Mennonite Heritage Center (BMHC) seeks to share and celebrate the story of Jesus Christ as reflected in the lives of Brethren and Mennonites in the Shenandoah Valley.
+The 24-acre campus features panoramic views of the city of Harrisonburg.
+The BMHC campus is home to a welcome center, pre-Civil War pioneer log house, Civil War brick farmhouse, one-room school house, wash house, woodshop, blacksmith shop, and a shoemaker shop.